Farzan-I/Farzan-CV/README.md

 ## Experience
 ### Makers Academy (Mar 2022 to Jul 2022)<br>
 **16-week intensive coding bootcamp**
-- Implemented web apps in numerous [projects](#projects) using various programming languages and development tools
+- Project led web apps in numerous [projects](#projects) using various programming languages and development tools
 - Conducted external process reviews on a fortnightly basis to mimick real life tech tests.
-Grew in confidence and ability every week to achieve a ***strong*** scorecard from my last reviewer
+Grew in confidence and ability every week to achieve a ***strong*** scorecard from my last reviewer, demonstrating my progression throughout the course.
-- Pair program on a regular basis, using the pomodoro technique to schedule breaks and maximise efficiency.
-This led to less code blockers and bugs as felt more fresh and capable to tackle the task at hand, while having two sets of eyes on the code
+- Pair programmed on a regular basis, using the pomodoro technique to schedule breaks and maximise efficiency.
+This led to less code blockers and bugs as felt more fresh and capable to tackle the task at hand, while having two sets of eyes on the code.
-- Scheduled a ping-pong championship to keep morale and camaraderie within the cohort and ensure everyone feels involved (even though I'm not great at table tennis!)
+- Scheduled a ping-pong championship to keep morale and camaraderie within the cohort and ensure everyone feels involved (even though I'm not great at table tennis!).

 ### Language Empire (Jan 2021 to Dec 2021)<br>
 **Farsi to English translator**
-- Translator for the NHS and other organisations requiring translators
+- Translator for the NHS and other organisations requiring translators.
-- Required me to utilise my communication skills and build rapport with ages between ten and ninety year olds
+- Required me to utilise my communication skills and build rapport with ages between ten and ninety year olds.
-- Was requested for numerous repeat jobs due to the customer service I provided
+- Was requested for numerous repeat jobs due to the customer service I provided.

 ### Cultural Signatures (Mar 2020 to Nov 2020)<br>
 **Marketing Executive**
-- Oversaw revamp of company [website](https://www.culturalsignatures.com) which resulted in increased traffic and greater awareness of the company's stance with charitable causes
+- Oversaw revamp of company [website](https://www.culturalsignatures.com) which resulted in increased traffic and greater awareness of the company's stance with charitable causes.
-- Sourcing and securing sponsorship within a timescale, leading to charitable donations to several life-threatening diseases such as multiple sclerosis
+- Sourcing and securing sponsorship within a timescale, leading to charitable donations to several life-threatening diseases such as multiple sclerosis.
-- Repeat benefactors requested to speak specifically to me due to their previous encounter leaving a good mark
+- Repeat benefactors requested to speak specifically to me due to their previous encounter leaving a good mark.

 ### Pret A Manger (Dec 2018 to Aug 2019)<br>
 **Manager on Duty/Team Leader**
-- Instigated a new customer experience through technology which allowed customers with dietary requirements or allergies to know what the products contained before they were purchased
+- Instigated a new customer experience through technology which allowed customers with dietary requirements or allergies to know what the products contained before they were purchased.
-- Repeat customers brought gifts and goodies which I would hand to my staff members in recognition of a good customer experience we provided as a team
+- Repeat customers brought gifts and goodies which I would hand to my staff members in recognition of a good customer experience we provided as a team.
 - Trained new team members regarding customer service in line with Pret standards.
-Implemented this due to my democratic leaderership style and instilled confidence in staff members
+Implemented this due to my democratic leaderership style and instilled confidence in the team.

 ### AXM London Property Services (Dec 2017 to Nov 2018)<br>
 **Senior Lettings Negotiator**
 - Aided in the redesign of the website interface and public facing billboards.
-This resulted in more enquiries for properties and a quicker closing rate (home-to-market to off-the-market)
+Resulted in more enquiries for properties and a quicker closing rate (on-to-market to off-the-market)
-- Provided exceptional customer service resulting in word of mouth referrals and positive Google reviews
+- Provided exceptional customer service resulting in word of mouth referrals and positive Google reviews.
-- Achieved the company's highest lettings figures for two quarters during my first 6 months
+- Achieved the company's highest lettings figures for two quarters during my first 6 months.

 ### deVere Acuma (deVere Group) (May 2016 to Nov 2016)<br>
 **Wealth Advisor Team Member**
-- Suggested to senior management an app to track all clients' portfolios, was implemented in Feb 2017
+- Suggested to senior management an app to track all clients' portfolios, was implemented in Feb 2017.
 - Knowledge of various investments such as insurance, structured notes and other savings products.
-Learnt these within 2 weeks and achieved a 96% pass mark for Chartered Institute of Securities and Investment level 1 to demonstrate my fast learnerning trait
+Learnt these within 2 weeks and achieved a 96% pass mark for Chartered Institute of Securities and Investment level 1 to demonstrate my fast learning trait.
 - CRM system experience: confidential data handling
 - First point of contact for clients: complaints handling, quarterly reports, providing investment updates
 - Generating leads through cold calling, networking in events as well as organic word-of-mouth referrals

 ### Multiple customer facing roles:
 #### Enterprise Rent-A-Car (Nov 2014 to Dec 2015) Management Trainee
-- Experience using the IBM Ralph system made to control fleet of branch's vehicles
+- Experience using the IBM Ralph system made to control branch's fleet of vehicles.
-- Over 90% completely satisfied clients (public and corporate) within one year
+- Over 90% completely satisfied clients (public and corporate) within one year.

 #### Pizza Express (Dec 2010 to Oct 2014) Manager on duty
-- Brought cohesion and stability to a disorganised workforce, raising the store into top 25 of the company
+- Brought cohesion and stability to a disorganised workforce, raising the store into top 10 of the company.
-- Raised standards to break previous records for revenue, profits and customer feedback
+- Raised standards to break previous records for revenue, profits and customer feedback.

 ## Education
 ### London Metropolitan University (Sep 2010 to Jul 2014)
 **Business Management BA**
-- First class with honours degree
+- First class with honours degree.
-- Studied modules such as psychology, marketing, risk management, economics and accounting
+- Studied modules such as psychology, marketing, risk management, economics and accounting.
-- Centre back/wing back for the university football team
+- Centre back/wing back for the university football team.

 ## Hobbies and Interests
-- **Football**: captained Aslan FC to their first ever 11-a-side London Football league title in 2011/2012 and won several Power Leagues pre-Covid
+- **Football**: captained Aslan FC to their first 11-a-side London Football league title in 2011/2012 and won several Power Leagues pre-Covid.
-- **Charity work**: organised a prostate cancer football tournament, raising over £2000
+- **Charity work**: organised a prostate cancer football tournament, raising over £2000.
-- **Fishing**: unwind on a sunny day with a reel in my hand (sometimes don't even catch anything!)
+- **Fishing**: unwind on a sunny day with a reel in my hand (sometimes don't even catch anything!).
-- **Cooking**: love to make a variety of cuisines from around the world (chili con carne connoisseur)
+- **Cooking**: love to make a variety of cuisines from around the world (chili con carne connoisseur).
-- **Bouldering**: found peace in this art, it pushes my boundaries and appeals to my competitive spirit
+- **Bouldering**: found peace in this art, it pushes my boundaries and appeals to my competitive and active spirit.
-- **Gaming**: avid fan of video and board games (keen to try all of them!)
+- **Gaming**: avid fan of video and board games (keen to try them all!).
-- **Karting**: practice Mario Kart in real life on a semi-regular basis, just without the shells or banana peels
+- **Karting**: practice Mario Kart in real life on a semi-regular basis, just without the shells or banana peels.
-- **Donate blood**: regularly donate blood (every 3-6 months) to help those that may need it
+- **Donate blood**: regularly donate blood (every 3-6 months) to help those that may need it most.

 <!-- Badge Links -->
 [LinkedIn]: https://img.shields.io/badge/LinkedIn-%232A6AC7?style=for-the-badge&logo=linkedin